TITLE XXXV

 Section 383:3

-383:3 Removal. – The governor, with the advice and consent of the council, may remove either the bank commissioner or a deputy bank commissioner at any time, for inefficiency, neglect of duty, or malfeasance in office, after hearing, with reasonable notice in writing of the charges against him.
+383:3 Removal. – The governor, with the advice and consent of the council, may remove either the bank commissioner or a deputy bank commissioner at any time as provided for in RSA 4:1.

 Section 383:4